newrelic/newrelic-opentelemetry-examples/other-examples/collector/internal-telemetry-infra-relationships/README.md

 1. Update the values in [secrets.yaml](./k8s/secrets.yaml) based on the comments and your setup.
     * Note, be careful to avoid inadvertent secret sharing when modifying `secrets.yaml`.
 To ignore changes to this file from git, run `git update-index --skip-worktree k8s/secrets.yaml`.

-1. Deploy the collector (see `collector.yaml` - we're using [contrib](https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-contrib) as an example) and `nrdot-collector-host` (for host instrumentation) with the following command.
-If you wish to skip installing `nrdot-collector-host`, you can just delete or comment out the file `k8s/nrdot-host.yaml`
+1. Deploy the collector, see `collector.yaml` - we're using [contrib](https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-contrib) as an example.

     ```shell
     kubectl apply -f k8s/